HeyTahsin16/word-counter-dcbot/README.md

 ### Do this if forking this repo for railway.
 - 1-1.
 Only create a bot from [Discord Developer Portal](https://discord.com/developers/applications) copy the token.
 - 1-2.
 Host your fork on railway.
-- 1-3. go to variables on your project then use this variable  `DISCORD_TOKEN`  while the value will be your application's token.
+- 1-3.
+Go to variables on your project then use this variable  `DISCORD_TOKEN`  while the value will be your application's token.
+- 1-4.
+Click the top right corner add button inside your project in railway.
+- 1-5.
+Add volume.
+- 1-6.
+Use this path `/app/data`
+- 1-7.
+Add custom words in `words.txt` in data folder.
-- 1-4. skip other steps.
+- 1-8.
+Skip other steps.

 ### 1. Prerequisites